 In this case, the base class implementation is called, because Lion doesn’t override ToString().
 Felidae also doesn’t override the method; therefore, we actually call the implementation inherited from System.Object.
 The result above contains the namespace of the object and the name of the class.

 Overriding ToString() – Example

-We will now demonstrate how useful overriding ToString() inherited from System.Object can be:
+We will now demonstrate how useful overriding ToString(), inherited from System.Object, can be: